ReeceRose/go-data-collector-test/README.md

 ## Purpose

-The purpose of this project is to determine what the best library their is to pull system information on a variety of systems.
+The purpose of this project is to determine what the best library there is to pull system information on a variety of systems.
 After completing some tests, I will be picking a library which I will be using in an upcoming health monitoring project.

 ## Criteria